superyang713/docs/webapp_deployment.md

     ├── urls.py
     └── views.py
 ```

 A couple things to note here:
 * The project name is learning_log.
 And there is also a folder with the same
   name inside the project.
 Make sure it keeps that way.
 The best practice is to
   make the repo name on Github have the same name as the project name, in order
   to avoid future confusion.
+* Sqlite3 was used during development, whereas PostgreSQL is used for
+  Deployment.

+### Step 1: remote server
+* Create a Droplet (a virtual linux OS), add local SSH public key to the
+  droplet.

 ### Prerequisites